-How Our Self-Driving Vehicle Sees the World and How it Works
+How Our Autonomous Driving Technology Sees the World and How it Works

 At the most basic level, human drivers need to answer four questions: "Where am I?" (perceiving the environment around you), "What's around me?" (processing that information), "What will happen next?" (predicting how others in that environment will behave), and "What should I do?" (making driving decisions based on that information).
-Self-driving vehicles need to answer those questions, too.
+An autonomous driving system needs to answer those questions, too.